Career Timeline of Damian Lillard: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Damian Lillard made an impact.

-1968: Rookie Leader in Minutes Played
+1968: Rookie Leading in Total Minutes Played

-Damian Lillard became the first rookie to lead the NBA in total minutes played (3,167) since Elvin Hayes in 1968-69.
+In 2012, Damian Lillard became the first rookie to lead the NBA in total minutes played (3,167) since Elvin Hayes in 1968–69.

-1973: Career-High 51 Points Against Warriors
+1973: 51 Points and 7 Assists

-1981: Western Conference Rookie of the Month Honors
+1981: Earning Rookie of the Month Honors

-1984: Rookie of the Year Award
+1984: Unanimous Rookie of the Year Award

 1986: 1,500 Points and 500 Assists

-Damian Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season.
-Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986-87 and 1991-92).
+Damian Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season in 2012.
+Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986–87 and 1991–92).

 1987: 1,500 Career Assists